 CoQ10 And Heart Health: The Link

-If you have a personal or family history of heart disease, reducing risks is essential and can be challenging.
-Eating an anti-inflammatory diet, being lean, getting regular exercise and managing stress are all important to heart health, and should be on everyone’s healthy goals list.
+If you have a personal or family history of heart disease, reducing risks in as many ways as possible is essential, but can be challenging and confusing.
+Eating an anti-inflammatory diet, being lean, getting regular exercise and managing stress are all pillars to heart health, and should be on everyone’s healthy goals list.

-Wild-caught salmon is a good source of dietary CoQ10, but often supplementation is needed to provide consistent, useful dosing.
+Wild-caught salmon is a good source of dietary CoQ10, but often supplementation is a more reliable way of providing consistent, useful dosing.
 When buying CoQ10, look for the ubiquinol form because it provides a more bioavailable form of CoQ10.

 Today’s Health Topics